jeffmikels/mattermost_api_dart/doc/MattermostReactionsApi.md

 # **deleteReaction**
-> MMStatusOK deleteReaction(userId, postId, emojiName)
+> MmStatusOK deleteReaction(userId, postId, emojiName)

 Remove a reaction from a post